The Taller, the Happier?

 (November 2016) The taller you are, the better you live?
 Higher-than-average persons are often seen as beautiful, dominant or successful.
-Historians, for example, use the height of skeletal remains to find out about prosperous periods in Ancient Rome, suggesting that tall persons had better nutrition.
+Historians, for example, use the height of skeletal remains to find out about prosperous periods in Ancient Rome, suggesting that tall people had better nutrition.

 Kevin Denny from the School of Economics & Geary Institute for Public Policy at University College Dublin reassessed this question using data from 10 European countries collected by the Survey of Health, Ageing and Retirement in Europe (SHARE).